Insights

 Despite the clear benefits, integrating with other software systems is not without its challenges.
 Below are some of the most significant integration issues that B2B software vendors commonly face:

-Integrations are Difficult to Scale
+Integrations are difficult to scale

 One of the primary challenges with integrations is scalability.
 Building integrations in-house often means constructing them one by one, a process that is both slow and complex.
 Each new integration requires defining a unique use case, assessing specific technical requirements, developing the integration, and then maintaining it over time.
 This process is time-consuming and resource-intensive, particularly as the number of integrations increases.